Bucks land PJ Tucker from Rockets for playoff push

 Tucker leaves behind a team that was near the bottom of the Western Conference standings to join a club competing for the top seed in the East.

-The Rockets have lost a franchise-record 18 straight games.
+The Rockets have suffered a franchise-record 19 consecutive losses, including a 113-100 setback against the Detroit Pistons on Friday night.
 The Bucks (26-14) have won five straight games and nine of their last 10, putting them 1 1/2 games behind Philadelphia and Brooklyn in the Eastern Conference standings.

 “I feel like we’ve got a chance to win a championship and do something special,” Tucker said.